ShemmyYo/AdoBoutigue/README.md

 - [Bootstrap](https://blog.getbootstrap.com/) used for page layout and spacing
 - [PostgreSQL](https://www.postgresql.org) used for database management
 - [ElephantSQL](https://www.elephantsql.com/) used for production database
-- [Cloudinary](https://cloudinary.com/) used to store static files and images
 - [Heroku](https://dashboard.heroku.com/apps) used to deploy application
 - [Gitpod](https://www.gitpod.io/) used to create and host the website
 - [Github](https://github.com/) used to deploy the website